simonpalmqvist/email-template-builder/README.md

 already have it.

 After a few minutes, you should have a virtual dev environment with node, npm, mongodb and redis.
-The app folder is shared, and port 8000 on the VM is forwarded to port 8000 on the localhost.
+The port 8000 on the VM is forwarded to port 8000 on the localhost.

 You can test out your environment by ssh'ing into your environment and running the sample script:

     vagrant ssh
-    cd app
-    node server.js
+    node app.js

-Next open localhost:8000 in your web browser.
-If everything worked correctly, you should see 'Hello World'

 ## Important note about Installing NPM Packages